SheepTester/web-server/docs/assassin-docs.md

 The `code` is the target's kill code.
 Not case sensitive, and all whitespace is removed.

+When a player is killed, the assassin's code is NOT regenerated.

 ## POST `shuffle?game[GAME]`

 With an ongoing game and auth, it'll do shufflances and ok.

+THAT IS, shuffling rearranges the targets for all alive players.
+Codes are also regenerated.

 ## GET `stats`